-Any income from the sale of products from your project animal.
-(This is unlikely for a market project)
+Any income from the sale of products from your project animal. (wool, offspring, milk, etc...)

-Date Description Income \$ Total Miscellaneous Income
+Date Description Income \$ Total Miscellaneous Income \$

-Show Ring Record Record the date and name of any animal shows attended, placing out of the number of entries in the class, and any premium money earned.
+Show Ring Record Record the date and name of any shows attended, placing out of the number of entries in the class, and any premium money earned.

 Date Show Class Placing Premiums Won

 out of

 out of

 out of

 out of

 out of

-out of

-out of

-out of

-out of

-out of

-out of

-out of

-out of

-out of

-out of

-out of

-Тс otal Premiums Won \$
+To otal Premiums Won